-Shri Jawaharlal Nehru: I am surprised at the hon.
+Shri Jawaharlal Nebru: I am surprised at the hon.
 Member's mentioning the corridor.
 It shows that his apprehensions relate to something which is entirely unrelated to what is being done.
 It is a very normal thing between two or three countries to be done.
-It is giving no right to anybody.
-It is to facilitate our traffic arrangements and their traffic arrangements.
+It is giving no right to any-It is to facilitate our traffic body. arrangements and their traffic arrangements.
 In a normal arrangement it is presumed that both parties profit by it.
-Otherwise why should We profit by it and this be done? they profit by it in the sense of the convenience of people.
+Otherwise why should this be done?
+We profit by it and they profit by it in the sense of the convenience of people.
 It is a matter which, whenever either party wants to revise it, it can revise.